 👉 To install the latest stable release (recommended):

 pip install 'tecton[pyspark]'

-You can validate the installation with
+You can validate the installation using

 Automatic authentication (recommended)

 Connect the CLI to your Tecton deployment using

 tecton login, which automatically authenticates and sets credentials:

 $ tecton login Enter configuration.
 Press enter to use current value Tecton Cluster URL [example: https://yourco.tecton.ai]: https://foo.tecton.ai ✅ Authentication successful!